gitan12/Stock_Price_Prediction/README.md

    - The file then creates charts to compare the predicted prices with the actual closing prices.
 This helps us see how well the model performed.

 5. **Saving the Trained Model:**
    - After training, the model is saved as a file.
-This way, you can use the same model later to predict prices for other stocks without retraining it from scratch.
+This way, we can use the same model later to predict prices for other stocks without retraining it from scratch.

 **File 2: app.py - Building a User-Friendly Web App**

 1. **Web App Interface:**
    - This file creates a web app using Streamlit, a framework for building data apps.
-The app has a user-friendly interface where you can enter a stock ticker symbol (e.g., AAPL), start date, and end date.
+The app has a user-friendly interface where we can enter a stock ticker symbol (e.g., AAPL), start date, and end date.

 2. **Downloading and Preprocessing Data from User Input:**
-   - Based on your input, the app fetches new historical data for that specific stock and date range using `yfinance`.
+   - Based on our input, the app fetches new historical data for that specific stock and date range using `yfinance`.
    - Similar to file 1, the app cleans and prepares the downloaded data for prediction.

 3. **Using the Trained Model for Prediction on New Data:**